Redgerd/X-DetectRT/README.md

 ## Objectives

-- Build a backend pipeline for deepfake detection from user-uploaded videos.
+- Build a backend system to detect deepfakes using LLM-based reasoning.
-- Extract frames and audio segments for separate, optimized analysis.
+- Use lightweight ML to preprocess and extract key frames/audio segments from uploaded videos.
-- Apply trained ML models to identify visual and audio inconsistencies.
+- Feed extracted segments to LLMs to identify manipulation and generate explanations.
-- Generate interpretable results using Explainable AI techniques.
-- Integrate LLMs to:
-  - Aid in interpreting detection metadata and frame outputs
-  - Produce user-friendly, natural language explanations
+- Generate user-friendly, natural-language verdicts and justifications.
-- Ensure efficient, asynchronous processing with Celery workers.
-- Persist videos and detection results in MinIO and PostgreSQL.
+- Store all artifacts (videos, results, explanations) in MinIO and PostgreSQL.
-- Expose predictions and reports via a FastAPI-based REST API.
+- Serve results asynchronously via a FastAPI REST API.

 ## System Architecture